 I experienced a moment of enlightenment while listening to one song of artist Bette Milder.
 I have heard it 100 times before but never realized that it has such a beautiful meaning.
 And it's so much relevant in today's time.
 We break traffic rules, litter, tell lies, speak ill about others, contribute to corruption, destroy the … Continue reading God Is Watching Us—From A Distance

 The moment man became religious should have been the end of all conflict, but unfortunately, everywhere in the world, religion has become the main source of conflict.
 This has taken the maximum number of lives and caused the maximum amount of pain on the planet for thousands of years.
-This is only because people believe … Continue reading A Different Perceptive On Religion, Dharma and Madhab
+This is only because people believe … Continue reading Flip Side Of Religion, Dharma Or Madhab

 Since childhood, I have been hearing keywords like terrorism and terrorist but there has been no comprehensive definition to describe its characteristics.
 Parents were a victim of the 1947 India-Pakistan partition and had their definition of the subject.
-My grandfather was involved in World War II while serving in the Indian Army, he had his own … Continue reading Terrorism—My Side Of Story
+My grandfather was involved in World War II while serving in the Indian Army, he had his own … Continue reading Terrorism: A Different Perspective

 From 2013-2017, I had been on this supercalifragilisticexpialidocious sabbatical—doing crazy things, learning spirituality and rendering community service.
 It was a completely no-income time and a huge question for peers.
 No one could understand what I was doing and my joy haunted them; all the while.
 On a fine day, a good friend came up and asked me … Continue reading How Much Do You Make?
 Asked My Friend